Distil ← Back to home

 Amber Quercetin

-Quercetin may add to warfarin's blood-thinning effect at high doses.
-If you take warfarin, ask your GP before adding quercetin and monitor INR closely if you do.
+Quercetin may, in theory, add to warfarin's blood-thinning effect at high doses, though a small human study found no change in INR.
+If you take warfarin, mention any high-dose quercetin to your GP and monitor your INR if you start it.

 Additive antiplatelet effect